snek5000/snek5000/README.md

 Nek5000!

-Snek5000 is powered by nice Python packages such as [Snakemake], [Fluidsim], Matplotlib, Jinja, Pytest, Xarray, etc.
+Snek5000 is powered by nice Python packages such as [Snakemake], [Fluidsim], [Pymech], Matplotlib, Jinja, Pytest, Xarray, etc.

 ## Quick start